Mystery Shopping & Merchandising

 Two trade associations offer extensive information on their respective industries.
-The Mystery Shopping Providers Association (mysteryshop.org) and the National Association for Retail Marketing Services (narms.org) offer listings of legitimate companies, a code of ethics guiding their industry and tips for success.
+The Mystery Shopping Providers Association and the World Alliance for Retail Excellence and Standards offer listings of legitimate companies, a code of ethics guiding their industry and tips for success.

 Avoiding scams.
 Many people are concerned about scams and rightly so.
 Scams are everywhere in this space, so arm yourself with knowledge before getting started.
 There are some specific tips to keep in mind: